jhand1993/Stan_workshop_fall2022/README.md

 This notebook introduces Stan and its python wrapper PyStan 3.
 Learn basic syntax and how to run some linear regression models!

 ## Workshop 2
-This notebook dives into vectors, arrays, and matrices, and then applies them with QR decomposition linear regression example.
+This notebook dives briefly into vectors, arrays, and matrices, and before an application through a QR decomposition linear regression example.